Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 So if your project only needs to deal with or create positive voltages in the range of about 0.1 to 4.3 volts, then one of the following approaches may be suitable.

 Note that before you make any modifications to your sound card, you should first perform an Auto-Calibration.
 Then Exit Daqarta, saving the file when prompted.
 If this is the only device you will be using with Daqarta, accept the default file name of Daqarta0.ATN.
 Otherwise, replace the '0' with another character, then read the Managing Multiple Devices and Removable (USB) Sound Cards topics before proceeding with modifications.

-The device used here is readily available on the Web, with prices typically under US $20.
+The device used here is readily available on the Web, with prices typically about US $25.

 Unfortunately, it doesn't have a specific name or model number to search for.
 Try "USB 5.1 Sound" and look for a matching photo.
 The unit shown here was purchased from HDE through Amazon.